 Under the Radar, Michigan Visits the Thumb – The PBS Network show Under the Radar Michigan visited the Thumb area during the summer of 2019.
 The crew hit some of the top attractions in the region.
 To those who love the area, this has been a much-anticipated episode.
 We offer a glimpse of the highlights.

 Caseville Beach – It All Happens Here – This mini Daytona Beach of the north creates fond memories.
 The park’s waterfront offers a large sandy expanse with plenty of room to build sandcastles, play touch football, rent kayaks and swim the day away.
 It’s one of the most Instagrammed and Facebook Selfie spots around.

-Michigan Road Trip on M-25: Riding A Ribbon Around the Thumb – A favorite Michigan road trip for a motorcyclists is the Michigan State Highway M-25.
+Michigan Road Trip on M-25: Riding A Ribbon Around the Thumb – A favorite Michigan road trip for a motorcyclist is the Michigan State Highway M-25.
 It’s a 147-mile scenic two-lane trunk line running from Port Huron to Bay City Michigan.
-Bikers like the drive because M-25 offers many places to turn off for a rest, find a biker friendly place to eat or take a bit of shelter during a storm
+Bikers like the drive because M-25 offers many places to turn off for a rest, find a biker friendly place to eat, or take a bit of shelter during a storm